jvanbaarsen/slaist/README.md

-# Slaist - Todoist Continuous Refresh
+# Slaist - Todoist To Slack sync

-A Rust application that continuously fetches and displays your Todoist todos with automatic refresh every 10 seconds.
-Uses the latest Todoist API v1 with enhanced filtering capabilities.
+A Rust application that continuously fetches Todoist todo's and posts them to a Slack channel

-## Features

-- 🔄 **Continuous Refresh**: Automatically fetches todos every 10 seconds
-- 📊 **Real-time Statistics**: Shows active, completed, and high-priority todo counts
-- 🎯 **Priority Visualization**: Color-coded priority indicators
-- 📅 **Due Date Tracking**: Highlights todos due today
-- 🔥 **High Priority Focus**: Separate section for urgent tasks
-- 💾 **File Export**: Saves each refresh to `~/slaist/[date].md` as markdown with GitHub-style checkboxes
-- 🌐 **Error Handling**: Graceful handling of network issues and API errors

 ## Prerequisites